Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Toxic Substance Control Act Reform 2016

-In very, very brief summary, the revisions to the TSCA passed in 1976 include giving the EPA authority – and a mandate – to test and verify more chemicals for their safety.
-It also gives the EPA some “teeth” when it comes to enforcing the regulations, gives them authority to collect fees, and pre-empts state law regulating chemcials at the state level (with some exclusions).
+In very, very brief summary, the revisions to the TSCA passed in 1976 include giving the EPA authority (and a mandate) to test and verify more chemicals for their safety.
+It also gives the EPA some “teeth” when it comes to enforcing the regulations, gives them authority to collect fees, and pre-empts state law regulating chemicals at the state level (with some exclusions).

-So, unless you plan to reformulate with asbestos, mercury, lead or arsenic in your cosmetics1Actually, cosmetics with these ingredients isn’t a complete joke.
-They were actually commonly used in cosmetics 100 – 200 years ago., you probably don’t need to worry.
+So, unless you plan to reformulate with asbestos, mercury, lead or arsenic in your cosmetics, you probably don’t need to worry.

 Comments